KauzClay/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/configure.hbs.md

             value: {}
       ```

-### Generate SupplyChain with defaults
+### Generate `SupplyChain` with defaults

-Platform engineers generate SupplyChains with `defaults` to allow them to define default values that
+Platform engineers generate `SupplyChains` with `defaults` to allow them to define default values
-can be changed by developers using the `Workload` (Developer API).
-By configuring `defaults` for each
+that can be changed by developers using the `Workload` (Developer API).
+By configuring `defaults`
-component in the SupplyChain, the generated `Workload` contains default values.
+for each component in the `SupplyChain`, the generated `Workload` contains default values.

 `defaults` consist of: